Best picnic spots

 Open-air dining enthusiasts can grab a seat on a bench along the East River between the Robert F. Kennedy and Hell Gate Bridges, or nab a more panoramic vantage point on the central Great Lawn.
 (You'll also find a few nice brown-bag–worthy patches alongside the Hell Gate—but be warned that they suffer slightly from the noise of train traffic overhead.)
-Once the kids are well-fed, they’ll be ready to tackle the jungle gyms and hopscotch at Charybdis Playground or brave the nearby skatepark.
-Families can find free summer movies screening on the lawn on Mondays at 8:15pm—check ahead of time to see what’s playing and catch a flick after your alfresco meal.
+Once the kids are well-fed, they’ll be ready to tackle the jungle gyms and hopscotch at Charybdis Playground or brave the nearby skate park.

-This seven-acre expanse (and hipster Eden) sits flush against the river, offering stunning views of Manhattan’s skyline.
-Aside from the barbecue platform and children’s playground, it’s a mostly wide-open lawn dotted with picnic tables, making it a perfect locale to set up blankets and chow down on tasty eats from nearby eateries like Rosarito Fish Shack, Bagelsmith and Meatball Shop.
-On Saturdays, the epicurean mecca Smorgasburg brings hundreds of food vendors to the park, but beware: you won't find much room to spread out with your delicious artisanal popsicles or Asia Dogs.
+This seven-acre expanse sits flush against the river, offering stunning views of Manhattan’s skyline.
+Aside from the barbecue platform and children’s playground, it’s a mostly wide-open lawn dotted with picnic tables, making it a perfect locale to set up blankets and chow down on tasty eats from nearby eateries such as Rosarito Fish Shack.
+On Saturdays, the epicurean mecca Smorgasburg brings hundreds of food vendors to the park, but beware: You won't find much room to spread out with your delicious artisanal popsicles or Asia Dogs.

 With sweeping views of the Hudson River, lush greenery and its position as the highest point in Manhattan, this park may just be the most beautiful 67 acres on the island.
 And because it's more than a hundred blocks north of midtown, few tourists know about it.
-Pack your own grub or, if you have adventurous eaters, grab some Venezuelan-style food like arepas or the unique Patacones (green plantain sandwiches) from the Patacon Pisao truck (202nd St between Eighth and Ninth Aves).
-Post up in a spot with a view of the Cloisters, a re-created medieval monastery that holds 5,000 pieces of art from the Met Museum’s collection, or sit near Anne Loftus Playground so the kids can swing to their hearts’ content after lunch.
+Pack your own grub and set up shop in a spot with a view of the Cloisters, a re-created medieval monastery that holds 5,000 pieces of art from the Met Museum’s collection, or sit near Anne Loftus Playground so the kids can swing to their hearts’ content after lunch.

 With endless kid-friendly attractions like the Hammock Grove, a space with 50 red lounge-ready slings; the Play Lawn, home to two natural-turf ball fields; and the art-filled Liggett Terrace, this urban escape will keep young family occupied before and after you plop down for a picnic.
 Don’t worry if you forgot to pack your lunch for the ferry ride; Liggett Terrace Food Court sells yummies all week long, while several trucks including Best Burger Surf N’ Turf and Blue Marble Ice Cream and set up shop on King Avenue on weekends.